- Preparing to Apply / General Info

 Q. What is the difference between Track 1 and Track 2 MDiv students?

 Generally speaking, Track 1 students are students who majored in Theology or Religion in college, and through their studies, have completed the prerequisite courses for the MDiv program.
 Track 2 students are those who did not major in Theology or Religion.

 Q. How long is the program?

 Track 1 students are required to complete 92 credits.
-Generally, this can be done in 2.5 years (including summers), or 3 years (excluding summers).
+Generally, this can be done in 3 years.

 Track 2 students are required to complete 107 credits.
-Generally, this can be done in 3 years (including summers), or 3.5 years, excluding summers.
+Generally, this can be done in 3.5 years.
 All Track 2 students must begin during the Summer semester.

 Q. When can I start the MDiv Program?